redhat-developer/kam/docs/commands/bootstrap/README.md

 ## Interactive mode

-Running the bootstrap command without flags will trigger an interactive prompt
+Running the bootstrap command without flags will trigger an interactive prompt.
+Each question in the prompt is accompanied by details, thereby providing a brief explanation for that question.

 [![asciicast](https://asciinema.org/a/P3hsAu34gvYrxp6DPsA3AgWyn.svg)](https://asciinema.org/a/P3hsAu34gvYrxp6DPsA3AgWyn)

 The directory layout generated is shown below.